surma/surma.dev/content/things/range-requests.md

 }
 ```

-All [ArrayBufferView]s (except `DataView`) have a method `view.subarray(start, end?)` that creates a new _view_ on the underlying buffer, i.e. there’s no data being copied or duplicated.
+All [ArrayBufferView]s (except `DataView`) have a method `view.subarray(start, end?)` that returns a new _view_ on the underlying buffer, that is without copying.
 The really nice thing about this method is that it handles out-of-bound indices gracefully through clamping.
 That means, negative indices are clamped to 0, indices that go beyond the length of the original view are clamped to its length.
 And now all of the sudden I can seek ahead in the videos!

 ## Conclusion

 This was just me playing around with the `<video>` tag and their usage of range requests, which unexpectedly led me down the path of WHATWG streams.
 Whenever I use them, I can’t help but appreciate how composable their design is.
 I do think they are one of the most useful things to have in your toolbelt.
-That’s also what led me to write [obserables-with-streams], a collection of helper functions for streams.
+That’s also what led me to write [observables-with-streams], a collection of helper functions for streams.

 [perkeep]: https://perkeep.org/
 [rollsum]: https://github.com/apenwarr/bup/blob/master/lib/bup/bupsplit.c